salehmiri90/Terraform-Course/03-Terraform-Fundamental-Blocks/03-03-Multiple-Provider-Configurations/README.md

 terraform apply -auto-approve

 # Verify the same
-1. Verify the VPC created in us-east-1
+1. Verify the created VM in Cluster1
-2. Verify the VPC created in us-west-2
+2. Verify the created VM in Cluster2
 ```

 ## Step-05: Clean-Up